/ Guide

 Concrete / BlocksGood15–20 yearsExcellentVery DifficultPoorPermanent commercial use

-• Beveled edges (no sharp points)
+• Beveled edges to eliminate sharp points.

-• Pre-formed, pre-measured panels that assemble in hours
+• Pre-formed, pre-measured panels that assemble in hours.

-• Free-standing or frame-attached options
+• Free-standing or frame-attached options.

-• Easy transport (fits in a standard truck or trailer)
+• Easy transport (fits in a standard truck or trailer).

 Pro Tip: Always use a gravel drainage layer under the trampoline to prevent water pooling.
+For detailed step-by-step instructions, see our Easy Installation Guide.

 Ready to Transform Your Backyard?

-we’ll help you choose the perfect size and walk you through every step.
+and we’ll help you choose the perfect size and walk you through every step.

 Frequently Asked Questions (FAQ)